jguzman-tech/space-shooter/README.md

 # space-shooter

+This game is also hosted on my website: http://josephfguzman.com:8080/

 This is a simple 2D shooter that I made using JavaScript and HTML.
 I created the images myself using pixilart.com while the audio files were taken from several users on freesound.org.
 The background was taken from: https://images.unsplash.com/photo-1518066000714-58c45f1a2c0a?ixlib=rb-1.2.1&w=1000&q=80